The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus: Introduction

 \textbf{Finality and voting rounds.} Before stating our results, we establish some basic terminology.
 We consider a set of $n$ processors, of which at most $f$ may display Byzantine (arbitrary) behaviour.
 In leader-based protocols, which are the focus of this paper, the protocol proceeds in sequential \emph{views}, each with a designated \emph{leader} who assembles transactions into a block and proposes it to the other processors, who then vote on whether to accept it.
 We use the term \emph{$r$-round finality} to describe a protocol in which finality requires $r$ rounds of communication: one round for the leader's proposal, followed by $r-1$ rounds of voting.
 Protocols with \emph{2-round finality}, consisting of one proposal round and one voting round, include Minimmit~\cite{chou2025minimmit}, Hydrangea~\cite{shrestha2025hydrangea}, and Kudzu~\cite{shoup2025kudzu}, and typically assume $n \geq 5f+1$ ($n\geq 5f-1$ is necessary and sufficient~\cite{kuznetsov2021revisiting}).
 Protocols with \emph{3-round finality}, consisting of one proposal round and two voting rounds, include Simplex~\cite{chan2023simplex} and the protocols we present in this paper, and typically operate under the (optimal) assumption that $n\geq 3f+1$.

 \textbf{Our contributions.} This paper investigates the fundamental limits and possibilities for bandwidth-efficient leader-based consensus using erasure coding.
-We establish a lower bound on the data expansion rate for protocols with 2-round finality, and show that protocols with 3-round finality can circumvent this bound, achieving data expansion rates approaching $1$.
+We establish a lower bound on the data expansion rate for protocols with 2-round finality, and show that protocols with 3-round finality can do significantly better.

 \emph{An impossibility result for 2-round finality (Section~\ref{imposs}).} We prove that protocols with 2-round finality cannot achieve a data expansion rate below $2.5$.
 This bound is tight: E-Minimmit~\cite{chou2025minimmit} and Kudzu~\cite{shoup2025kudzu} achieve data expansion rates of approximately $2.5$.